tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 All cache files in the Dispatcher's filesystem that are configured to be auto-invalidated are considered invalid if their last-modified date is older than the `statfile's` last-modified date.

+> [!NOTE]
->**Note:** The last-modified date we are talking of is the cached file is the date the file was requested from the client's browser and ultimately created in the filesystem.
+> The last-modified date we are talking of is the cached file is the date the file was requested from the client's browser and ultimately created in the filesystem.
 It is not the `jcr:lastModified` date of the resource.

 The last-modified date of the statfile (`.stat`) is the date the invalidation request from AEM was received on the Dispatcher.